October 2019 Update: The Stockton Playground has been reopened as of October 1 and sand has been removed and replaced with various softfall flooring.

 For kids who like to climb, there’s climbing nets and spiderwebs to clamber on.

 There’s a really cool revolving rope spinning swing that seats four kids.
-The kids were having fun spinning and then falling off onto the soft sand.
+The kids were having fun spinning and then falling off.

 There’s also the two flying foxes that have a great view of Newcastle Harbour.